 - 1. Neighborhood revitalization through acquisition and demolition of blighted structures, improving housing structures, and in-fill ownership housing. - 2.
-Creation of Affordable housing through the development of mixed income, mixed use rental housing focused on meeting the needs of low-income families, ending homelessness, and housing for persons with disabilities. - 3.
+Creation of Affordable housing through the development of housing focused on meeting the needs of low-income families, ending homelessness, and housing for persons with disabilities. - 3.
 Support businesses that create economic opportunity for LMI persons and in LMI neighborhoods.